alejogiley/lipid_msd_map/README.md

     diffusion_coefficient -selection "name PO4 and resid 455" -msd range -interval_from 1 -interval_to 10 -interval_stride 1 -from 2 -to 5 -step 1 -alongz 0 -remove_drift 0

-for a detailed explanation of the meaning of each command term see the appropriate [documentation](https://github.com/tonigi/vmd_diffusion_coefficient/blob/master/doc/README.md).
+For a detailed explanation of the meaning of each command term see the appropriate [documentation](https://github.com/tonigi/vmd_diffusion_coefficient/blob/master/doc/README.md).